ChromiaProject/directory-chain/doc/token_chain/migrate-token/migrate-token-guide.md

 ```bash
 INITIAL_SUPPLY=21222 # Same as total supply of the original token
 ```

+**⚠️ Warning**
+> It is important that the total supply for the original token isn't changed from now on.
+This guide and [my-dapp](./my-dapp) assumes this won't happen, but make sure to disable it in your dapp.
+One way to do this is to introduce one pre-step to disable minting and burning until the migration starts.

 On Token chain, propose a new token.
 Make sure you use the desired keypair for `chr` since this will be the token owner.